iam-fast/meyers-scraper/docs/API_README.md

 # Meyers Scraper API

-A Flask-based REST API that provides endpoints to fetch and extract menu items from the Meyers API.
+A FastAPI-based REST API that provides endpoints to fetch and extract menu items from the Meyers API.
 This API wraps the existing Meyers scraper functionality and provides a clean HTTP interface.

 ## Features